Planning system indicators

-The program is administered by the Department of Planning, Transport and Infrastructure, as required under regulation 115 of the Development Regulations 2008.
+The program is administered by Planning and Land Use Services, as required under regulation 115 of the Development Regulations 2008.

 The data is supplied quarterly by councils and their development assessment panels, state government agencies involved in consultation and referrals, the State Commission Assessment Panel, private building certifiers and the Environment, Resources and Development (ERD) Court.

 The purpose of the indicators is to identify where and how adjustments in policies, legislation and administration could lead to greater efficiencies in the planning system.

 Summaries of the information collected from the planning system indicators program is available from within the 'Development assessment performance’ sections of the annual reports on the administration of the Development Act 1993.